EphremG/Chat/README.md

 PROTOCOL

-This the given protocol, I have created the keep alive messages and connect with socket and flood to all neighbours every 5 second.
+In the given protocol, KeepAlive message is created and connect with socket and flood to neighbours every 5 second.
+The message is a character "A".

-When a new client is connected, it sends also for the new neighbours parallarly by using threading.
+it sends for the neighbours parallarly while chatting using POSIX(threading in C)

 REQUIRMENTS

 This part of the implementation handles the keep alive messages for the given chat protocol.
-As a requirement, we must intialize server by calling the method called server_init() from the socket handler.

-The basic functionality of this implementaion are:

-    - Sending keep alive messages to all neighbours
-    - If a new neighbour joined, it also sends keep alive message parallary, Therefore there is no need to wait till it wakes up from sleep.

 IMPLEMENTATION
 First we created the thread in the base (main function).